oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/design/website-theme.rst

 4. Clear the **Use Organization** check box to change the organization-wide setting.

 5. Select the necessary theme, product page template, filter selector and user menu display mode.
-Refer to the :ref:`Configure Theme Globally <configuration--commerce--design--theme--theme-settings--globally>` guide for available options and their impact on the storefront look and feel.
+Refer to the :ref:`Configure Theme Globally <configuration--commerce--design--theme--theme-settings--globally>` guide for available options and their impact in the storefront look and feel.

 6. Click **Save Settings**.